YinanTsao/LASSY/README.md

       nodePort: 31111
 ```

-#### Deploying PyTess
+#### Deploying OCR application (pytess)

-To deploy the PyTess application, use the following Kubernetes configuration:
+To deploy the pytess application, use the following Kubernetes configuration:

 ```yaml
 apiVersion: apps/v1